-- Ohio Rev. Code § 5705.05 prohibits using taxes levied for current expenses to pay debt charges. - Ohio Rev. Code § 5531.10(C) (issuing obligations for state infrastructure projects) provides that the holders or owners of such obligations shall have no right to have moneys raised by taxation by the state of Ohio obligated or pledged, and moneys so raised shall not be obligated or pledged, for the payment of bond service charges.
-41 - Additionally, the section specifically permits townships receiving distributions from the Gasoline Excise Tax Fund in the state treasury to use that money to pay debt service on State Infrastructure Bank (SIB) obligations.
+- Ohio Rev. Code §5705.10 (I) provides that money paid into a fund shall be used only for the purpose for which such fund was established.
+Therefore, money in a fund may be used to pay debt charges provided the payment of such debt charges is consistent with the purpose for which the fund was established: - With regard to tax anticipation notes, Ohio Rev. Code § 133.24(D) provides that, except for capitalized interest , debt charges on tax anticipation notes are payable only from the revenue collected by the tax levy anticipated. - Ohio Rev. Code § 5705.05 prohibits using taxes levied for current expenses to pay debt charges. - Ohio Rev. Code § 5531.10(C) (issuing obligations for state infrastructure projects) provides that the holders or owners of such obligations shall have no right to have moneys raised by taxation by the state of Ohio obligated or pledged, and moneys so raised shall not be obligated or pledged, for the payment of bond service charges.
+42 - Additionally, the section specifically permits townships receiving distributions from the Gasoline Excise Tax Fund in the state treasury to use that money to pay debt service on State Infrastructure Bank (SIB) obligations.
 (Ohio Rev. Code § 5531.10 and 5735.27) - 1981 Op.
-Atty Gen. No. 81-035 states:
+Atty.
+Gen. No. 81-035 states:

 Certain moneys paid into the general fund which are not derived from a general levy for current expenses are placed in the general fund precisely because their use is not restricted.
 (See Ohio Rev. Code §5705.10).
 Such monies may be used to pay debt charges provided that they have not been commingled with general fund monies which may not be used for debt payment.
-Where otherwise unrestricted monies have been paid into the general fund and have been commingled with restricted monies to the extent that the particular source from which the monies originated cannot be distinguished, such monies may be used to pay debt charges only after they have been transferred to an appropriate fund pursuant to Ohio Rev. Code § 5705.14.
+Where otherwise unrestricted monies have been paid into the general fund and have been commingled with restricted monies to the extent that the particular source from which the monies originated cannot be distinguished, such monies may be used to pay debt charges only after they have been transferred to an appropriate fund [pursuant to Ohio Rev. Code § 5705.14].